Service & Downloads

 17.2 The non-performing Party shall inform the other Party immediately and in Writing about the Force Majeure and shall use all reasonable efforts to limit damages to the other Party and to resume its performance under the Agreement as soon as possible.

 17.3 If it becomes clear that a Party’s inability to fulfil any obligation under the Agreement and/or these Conditions due to a Force Majeure circumstance which cannot be remedied within a reasonable period of time, the other Party may terminate the Agreement and/or these Conditions either partially or in full with immediate effect, without being bound to any compensation for damages.
 The terminating Party shall be obliged to pay the other Party for any partial fulfilment of any obligations under the Agreement and/or these Conditions.

 Article 18: Intellectual and industrial property

 18.1 All intellectual property rights with respect to the Product and the Services and related documentation and software are the sole and exclusive property of PHCEU or its licensors.

-18.2 The Customer will not be a party to any act or omission whereby any intellectual property that the Customer is authorised to use, is endangered, prejudicially affected or brought into disrepute.
+18.2 The Buyer will not be a party to any act or omission whereby any intellectual property that the Buyer is authorised to use, is endangered, prejudicially affected or brought into disrepute.